-Vanguard on social concerns and investing
+Vanguard's view: Social concerns and investing

 Vanguard understands that people have a wide variety of deeply felt humanitarian, ethical, environmental, and social concerns, and that some may want to see their beliefs reflected in their investments.